-- Committee Chair shall make a determination as to whether to admit such evidence. - h.
-Following the presentation of evidence, the Committee will then ask the appropriate administrator (in cases where the Respondent is a student, a representative from the Office of the Dean of Students; in cases where the Respondent is a staff employee, a representative from the Human Resources department and/or the Respondent's manager; and, in cases where the Respondent is a faculty member, a representative from the Office for Faculty and/or the Respondent's Chair/Dean) to speak to the recommended sanction or corrective measures. - The Committee will conclude the hearing by providing an opportunity for the parties to make concluding remarks.
-The Chair will then adjourn the hearing and begin Committee deliberations. - j.
+- e.
+The Committee must permit each party (or their advisor) to ask the OEO Consultant, the Complainant, the Respondent, any witnesses, and any others providing testimony, all relevant questions and follow-up questions, including questions challenging credibility.
+The questioning of any person providing testimony (including the parties, witnesses, and the OEO Consultant) shall be conducted directly, orally and in real time and must be directed through the Committee Chair (not directly). - f.
+The parties may also present other evidence.
+If a party presents documentary evidence at the hearing that was not previously provided to the other party and or the Committee prior to the hearing, the Committee Chair shall make a determination as to whether to admit such evidence. - g.
+Following the presentation of evidence, the Committee will then ask the appropriate administrator (in cases where the Respondent is a student, a representative from the Office of the Dean of Students; in cases where the Respondent is a staff employee, a representative from the Human Resources department and/or the Respondent's manager; and, in cases where the Respondent is a faculty member, a representative from the Office for Faculty and/or the Respondent's Chair/Dean) to speak to the proposed sanction or corrective measures. - h.
+The Committee will conclude the hearing by providing an opportunity for the parties to make concluding remarks.
+The Chair will then adjourn the hearing and begin Committee deliberations. - i.
 Committee deliberations and voting shall be closed sessions from which all other persons are excluded, except, at the Committee's request, an advising attorney from the Office of General Counsel.
 The advising attorney may remain present for deliberations but shall have no vote.
 The Committee in its discretion may take votes openly or by secret written ballot.
 A majority vote by the members of the Committee who attended the hearing shall be required for decisions.
 The Committee Chair shall be entitled to vote on all questions.
 The OEO/AA, including the Director, shall not participate in the Committee's deliberations and shall have no vote.